 About the College

-Today, the College owns more than 500 acres and sits on a scenic rural site six miles south of the city of Jackson, and also operates JC @ LISD TECH in Adrian and the Clyde E. LeTarte Center, Hillsdale, and opened North Campus, Jackson in 2012.
+Today, the College owns more than 500 acres and sits on a scenic rural site six miles south of the city of Jackson, and also operates Jackson College @ LISD TECH in Adrian, Clyde E. LeTarte Center, Hillsdale, and began offering classes at W.J.
+Maher Campus, Jackson in 2012.

-An integral educational and economic force in the Jackson, Lenawee and Hillsdale communities, the College operates on general fund budget over $45 million.
+An integral educational and economic force in the Jackson, Lenawee and Hillsdale communities, the College operates on general fund budget of about $45 million.
 Each year, more than 8,000 students enroll at JC.
-About 60 percent take classes on the Central Campus; 18 percent at JC @ LISD TECH, 7 percent at the LeTarte Center and 15 percent online.
-Unduplicated head count for Fall 2010 was 8,186.
+About 43 percent take classes on the Central Campus; 11 percent at JC @ LISD TECH, 7 percent at the LeTarte Center, 10 percent at Maher, 20 percent online, about 4 percent at locations around Jackson County, and 4 percent in the Prison Education Initiative.
 Among JC’s total student population:

-JCC has 88 full-time faculty, 146 full-time staff and administrators and 360 part-time personnel.
+JC has 74 full-time faculty, 167 full-time staff and administrators and 501 part-time personnel.

 Jackson College is accredited by The Higher Learning Commission and is a member of the North Central Association of Colleges and Schools, 30 North LaSalle Street, Suite 2400, Chicago, IL 60602-2504.